mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Short-haul craft only

-to carry K’kree, robotic craft are found in most of the roles carried out by small craft elsewhere.
-K’kree do not question the wisdom of placing their lives in the hands of robotic devices; it is quite normal and has been going on long enough to be considered traditional.
+to carry K'kree, robotic craft are found in most of the roles carried out by small craft elsewhere.
+K'kree do not question the wisdom of placing their lives in the hands of robotic devices; it is quite normal and has been going on long enough to be considered traditional.